PardisTaghavi/yolov7_strongsort_ros/README.md

 ```
 rostopic hz /trackResult
 ```
-which in my system is around 7Hz,
+Currently it is around 7-8 Hz.